15 October 2016:

 And I know each soldier joins the ranks because they feel it too

 It’s the spirit of the Aussie digger; it’s what we call true blue

 But contact front can take a life; a new name to cast upon the wall

 In bronze to forever commemorate another loss too great to call

-And forty-one names I could recite, please keep them in your hearts
+And forty-one names for me to recite; please keep them in your hearts

-For green on blue is not the way a soldier’s meant to die
+For green on blue is not the way a soldier is meant to die

-As any loss of life through war is so hard to justify
+As any loss of life through war is hard to justify

 Sadly the number of soldiers affected by PTSD who are taking their own lives